 The unique feature: The activities of the QUEST Center have a very practical relevance –the translational approach- as we seek to test new approaches in design, analysis and reporting at the Berlin Institute of Health (BIH) building a bridge between basic research and clinical care.
 The procedures and projects to be implemented are identified, by so-called "meta-research", i.e. research on research.
 During and after the implementation, we also want to examine the effectiveness.
 The QUEST projects focus in matters such as systematic reviews, Open Science (open data, metadata, and ontologies), Citizen Science, Science Policy, (incentives and rewards in academia, new metrics and indicators), Replication and Reproducibility, Electronic Laboratory Notebook, registration and publication of clinical studies, teaching and quality management in the preclinical research.

 In collaboration with the German Centre for Higher Education Research and Science Studies, the QUEST Center also conducts research on translation.
 The respective reports are listed below.

-One of our first projects is concerned with the publication of clinical trials.
+One of our first projects, the In4Value project, is concerned with the publication of clinical trials.
 The publication of all results from clinical trials is an important component for improving biomedical research and reducing the amount of unused research results.
 This is also an obligation regarding the participants of clinical trials and their contribution to research.

 Yet, many study results are not being published at all or only with great delay.
-In cooperation with scientists from the Hannover Medical School and the university clinic Freiburg (Cochrane Deutschland), we want to determine the proportion of clinical trials without published results for each of the 36 German medical faculties.
+Under the leadership of the Hannover Medical School and in cooperation with the university clinic Freiburg (Cochrane Deutschland), we want to determine the proportion of clinical trials without published results for each of the 36 German medical faculties.
 For this, we concentrate on all trials completed between 2009 and 2013.